 After determining an employee sufficiently met the aforementioned salary test, then an employer looks at the duties of the employee.
 There are five categories under which an employee could be exempt from overtime: executive; administrative; professional; computer related; outside sales.
 The three most common are executive, administrative and professional, which we will look at in more detail now.
 A great guide on these duties can be found here.

 The FLSA defines exempt executive jobs duties as someone who regularly supervises two or more employees and whose primary duties are management and who has genuine input on job status of other employees.
 These components work together so mere supervision of other employees is not enough.
-To qualify under the executive exemption, an employee must not only supervise two or more employees but must also be in control or have input in the employee’s job duties, promotions, discipline and termination.
+To qualify under the executive exemption, an employee must not only supervise two or more employees but must also be in control or have input in the employee’s job duties, promotions, conduct employee discipline and termination.
 Without these extra components, an employee will not qualify under the executive exemption.

 The FLSA definition of exempt professionals is a bit more clear.
 When determining if an employee is exempt under the professional exemption, think advanced degree and intellectual work.
 Lawyers, doctors, teachers, clergy are all professions that require advanced degrees or advanced knowledge in their respective fields.
 Each of these individuals would be exempt under the professional exemption.
 Advanced degrees are not a requirement but are a fairly clear indication that an employee will fall under this exemption.

 However, you can also think of this exemption as creative.
 So actors, musicians and writers would also fall under this exemption as those jobs require advanced knowledge and a special set of skills.